 Partnership Register.
 The Authority has identified and recorded all partnership arrangements.
-All partnerships are the subject of formal agreements ensuring that these articulate their legal status; respective liabilities and obligations; governance and audit; dispute resolutions and exit provisions.
-A review of partnership arrangements is undertaken regularly and reported to the Executive Committee in order to provide assurance on risks associated with delivering services through third parties.
-Other key services provided through third parties are overseen by specific governance arrangements, namely:
+All partnerships are the subject of formal agreements ensuring that these articulate their legal status; respective liabilities and obligations; governance and audit; dispute

-- The Thames Valley Fire Control Service (hosted by Royal Berkshire Fire and Rescue Service) is overseen by a joint committee with Member representatives appointed by the three participating fire and rescue services, supported by Officers from the three services. - The Authority is represented at Officer and Member level on the three levels of decision-making bodies of the Thames Valley Emergency Services Collaboration Programme. - Firefighters Pension Administration is overseen by the Local Pension Board.
+- The Thames Valley Fire Control Service (hosted by Royal Berkshire Fire and Rescue Service) is overseen by a joint committee with Member representatives appointed by the three participating fire and rescue services, supported by Officers from the three services. - The Authority is represented at Officer and Member level on the three levels of decision-making bodies of the The Authority is represented at Officer and Member level on the three levels of decision-making bodies of the Thames Valley Emergency Services Collaboration Programme. - Firefighters Pension Administration is overseen by the Local Pension Board.
 The administrators (West Yorkshire Pension Fund) attend the Board on a quarterly basis to discuss emerging risks, issues and performance against key performance indicators.
 An annual report from the Local Pension Board is received by the Overview & Audit Committee and pensions issues are flagged in the corporate risk register which is regularly reviewed by the Overview & Audit Committee.